altunenes/easylab/README.md

 # EasyLab
 basic lab tools with GUI
 # Usage
 It's easy, just select your folder where your images are stored and select extension and size.
-"Rename" button will change all images' names like this "image", "1 image","2 image"... and so on...
+"Rename" button will change all images' names like this: "0image", "1image","2image"... and so on...

 The extension button transforms images' extensions to the desired extension.